-Thrips remain active around SW Florida but most appear to be Florida flower thrips (Frankliniella bispinosa).
-This is typical this time of year as these thrips come off the waning citrus bloom.
+Dr Phil Stansly, Entomologist at UF/IFAS SWFREC reports seeing thrips in pepper blooms but notes so far, all have been Florida flower thrips (FFT, Frankliniella bispinosa).
+This is typical this time of year as these thrips come off waning citrus bloom.
 FFT will not damage pepper except in high numbers (30 per bloom or so), and may even be considered beneficial as they provide food for minute pirate bugs that help control pest thrips species.
 For this reason, populations of pest species are often seen to resurge after sprays of pyrethroids or other broad-spectrum insecticides.
 Therefore, it is usually counterproductive to spray for thrips when only FFT are present.

-Dr Phil Stansly Entomologist at UF/IFAS SW Florida Research and Education Center notes that melon thrips have been a problem in our region in recent years, larvae and adults can be found feeding on foliage as well as in blooms, so thrips feeding on foliage would be of concern.
-The other pest species in blooms to watch out for are western flower thrips (WFT, Frankliniella occidentalis) and common blossom thrips (CBT, F. schultzei).
+Phil notes that melon thrips have been a problem in our region in recent years; larvae and adults can be found feeding on foliage as well as in blooms, so thrips feeding on foliage would be of concern.
+The other pest species in blooms to watch out for are western flower thrips (WFT, Frankliniella occidentalis) and common blossom thrips (CBT F. schultzei).
 CBT is usually dark in color and thus easily distinguished from most other thrips likely to be in blooms of fruiting vegetables.
 WFT is yellow in color and harder to distinguish from FFT or melon thrips).
 WFT can damage pepper directly and both it and CBT will transmit tospoviruses like tomato spotted wilt virus, tomato chlorotic spot virus and groundnut ringspot virus.